Back to blog

 View LinkedIn

-Quick Answer: What Is a Digital Transformation Strategy?
+Quick Answer: What Is A Digital Transformation Strategy?

 Why Digital Transformation Strategies Fail

 Those failures are usually sequencing failures.
 The work may be valuable, but it happens in the wrong order or without ownership.
 A CRM upgrade cannot fix a broken sales process.
-Analytics cannot produce better decisions if the source systems disagree.
-AI automation cannot scale safely if permissions, data definitions, and escalation paths are unclear.
+Analytics cannot produce better decisions if source systems disagree.
+AI automation cannot scale safely if permissions, data definitions, test cases, and escalation paths are unclear.

 Start With Business Outcomes, Not Tools

-Digital Transformation Roadmap for SMBs
+Digital Transformation Roadmap For SMBs

 A practical roadmap should be sequenced around dependencies.
 Most SMB transformation programs can be organized into five connected stages.
+Each stage should produce evidence that informs the next decision instead of becoming a long-running parallel workstream with unclear ownership.

 Stage 1: Map Operating Outcomes